Svetlana2015/tcga-ssl/README.md

 ---

 ## Analysis and Discussion

-The experimental results highlight the importance of representation learning for high-dimensional transcriptomic data.
 Directly modeling gene-level expression vectors is challenging due to the large feature space and limited availability of labeled samples.
 In this context, pathway activity prediction introduces a biologically meaningful inductive bias that encourages the encoder to focus on coordinated gene programs rather than isolated gene-level variations.

 By using pathway profiles as a self-supervised pretext task, the model is guided toward learning structured latent representations that reflect underlying biological processes.
 The combination of pathway-level supervision with masked gene reconstruction and contrastive learning further promotes robustness and invariance to noise, leading to transferable representations.